Ironmouse: Growth, VShojo membership (2020–2025)

 In December 2022, she was listed among the "heroes" on the Plasma Hero website for raising awareness about CVID and encouraging viewers to donate plasma.
 She has also received praise for encouraging donations to The Immune Deficiency Foundation (IDF), a charitable organization which helps people suffering from conditions like hers through research and improving the quality of life of people suffering from primary immunodeficiency.
-According to StreamsCharts, Ironmouse was the second most-watched female twitch streamer of 2022.
+According to StreamsCharts, Ironmouse was the second most-watched female Twitch streamer of 2022, behind Amouranth.
+In March 2023, she won Best VTuber at The Streamer Awards.